putuoka/c4it-blog/content/posts/2020/047-code-coverage-vs-2019/article.md

 The term _code coverage_ represents the percentage of code covered by tests: it is calculated basing on two values: **line coverage**, which is about the exact count of lines covered, and **branch coverage** which is about the branches (if-else, switch, try-catch) that have been executed by our test suite.

 In this article, we're gonna see how to calculate code coverage on .NET projects and how to visualize a Code Coverage report on Visual Studio 2019.

+**Note: there's an update published on 2022-12-16, so don't skip that part!**

 ## Setting up a simple project